 If you're not active now, check in with your doctor first.
 She can let you know if there are any limits on what you can do.

+To help yourself lose weight you’ll need to do more physical activity.
 You should also do strength training at least twice a week.
 You can use weight machines at a gym, hand weights, or even your own body weight (think push-ups, lunges, and squats).